Eckhart Tolle: Spiritual experience

 One night in 1977, at age 29, after having suffered long periods of depression, Tolle says he experienced an "inner transformation".
 That night he awakened from his sleep, suffering from feelings of depression that were "almost unbearable," but then experienced a life-changing epiphany.
-Recounting the experience, he says:
+Recounting the experience, he said:

 I couldn't live with myself any longer.
 And in this a question arose without an answer: who is the 'I' that cannot live with the self?
 What is the self?
 I felt drawn into a void!
 I didn't know at the time that what really happened was the mind-made self, with its heaviness, its problems, that lives between the unsatisfying past and the fearful future, collapsed.
 It dissolved.
 The next morning, I woke up and everything was so peaceful.
 The peace was there because there was no self.
 Just a sense of presence or "beingness," just observing and watching.

 Tolle recalls going out for a walk in London the next morning and finding that "everything was miraculous, deeply peaceful.
 Even the traffic."
-The feeling continued, and he began to feel a strong underlying sense of peace in any situation.

-He stopped studying for his doctorate, and for a period of about two years after this spent much of his time sitting "in a state of deep bliss" on park benches in Russell Square, Central London, "watching the world go by".
-He stayed with friends, in a Buddhist monastery, or otherwise slept rough on Hampstead Heath.
+The feeling continued, and he began to feel a strong underlying sense of peace in any situation., and for a period of about two years after this spent much of his time sitting "in a state of deep bliss" on park benches in Russell Square, Central London, "watching the world go by".
+He stayed with friends in a Buddhist monastery or otherwise slept rough on Hampstead Heath.
 His family thought him "irresponsible, even insane".
 He changed his first name to Eckhart; according to some reports this was in homage to the German philosopher and mystic Meister Eckhart.
-In a 2012 interview he said he saw the name Eckhart on a book in a dream, and knew he had written the book; soon thereafter, he ran into a psychic friend who called him Eckhart out of nowhere, so he changed his name.
+In a 2012 interview he said he saw the name Eckhart on the cover of a book in a dream, and knew he had written the book; soon thereafter, he ran into a psychic friend who called him Eckhart out of nowhere, so he changed his name.